We may receive a commission from our partners if you click on a link to review or purchase a product or service. Click to Learn More

 At Tech.co, we have a number of full-time in-house researchers who re-run this testing process regularly to ensure our results remain reflective of the present day.

-Verdict: Why Square is the Best POS for Restaurants
+Verdict: What Is the Best POS for Restaurants?

-Toast is another strong contender, because of its sophisticated, restaurant-specific features, industry-leading hardware packages, and powerful customer engagement tools.
+Toast is the best POS system for restaurants, because of its sophisticated, restaurant-specific features, industry-leading hardware packages, and powerful customer engagement tools.

 For a POS system with effective offline functionality, I’d recommend Square.